 Yours Sincerely, YV

-About to finish an externship under Dr. jaddou and I have to say, I have learned more in the past three weeks than I did in my last two years of medical school.
-He is very good with all the students and gives weekly quizzes on different topics too.
-I feel so prepared for residency as he taught us dosing of different medications already.
-I would recommend this externship to anyone who doesn't have any USCE because he will teach you from scratch and you will be a pro with the allscripts EMR by the end of it.
-A great experience overall!!
+I am about to finish an externship under Dr. Jaddou, and I have to say, I have learned more in the past three weeks than I did in my last two years of medical school.
+He is very good with all the students and gives weekly quizzes on different topics, too.
+I feel so prepared for residency as he has already taught us the dosing of different medications.
+I would recommend this externship to anyone who doesn't have any USCE because he will teach you from scratch and you will be a pro with the Allscripts EMR by the end of it.
+A great experience overall!

 Priyal Patel, M.D., Ross Medical School, 2014

-For all those who are scared of Detroit I may say that this place is lovely and peaceful.
+For all those who are scared of Detroit, I may say that this place is lovely and peaceful.
 Both clinics that I had my rotation at are up-to-date in terms of technologies.
-Friendly atmosphere is the main reason I never felt intimidated by others.
-During my one month stay I managed to find good friends.
-Not only did we work hard 6 days a week but also had our share of fun time.
+A friendly atmosphere is the main reason I never felt intimidated by others.
+During my one-month stay, I managed to find good friends.
+Not only did we work hard six days a week, but we also had our share of fun.